porres/pd-psycho/README.md

 - Tonalness / Tone Salience  /Multiplicity / Pitch Commonality / Pitch Distance:

-Reference:
--Parncutt, Richard & Strasburger, Hans.
+Reference: Parncutt, Richard & Strasburger, Hans.
 (1994).
 Applying psychoacoustics in composition: Harmonic progressions of non-harmonic sonorities.
 Perspectives of New Music.
 32. 88-129.
 10.2307/833600.

 These are from a Pitch Model by Parncutt & Strasburger (1994), based on the theoretical work of Ernst Terhardt in Pitch & Consonance, specially Pure/Complex tone Sensation and Sonorousness (a measure of Pitch clarity).
 The main outputs of the model are: Tonalness (same as sonorousness), Pitch Commonality and Pitch Distance.
 The Pitch Commonality is a measure of the degree in which two sonorities evoke common pitches.
 The Pitch Distance is a similar concept, but more pertinent in the melodic context.
 As the model considers an input spectrum so is not purely theoretical.
 It is also not generalized in octaves.